ChrisPrusik/SpellCheck/README.md

 // in the C:\Dictionaries directory
 var spellChecker = factory.Create("ar-SR");
 ```

+If the directory is not specified, the current directory is used.

 SpellCheck works with dictionaries and affix files comming from Open Office [Hunspell format](https://hunspell.github.io/).
 If you need more languages, you can download them from [this GitHub repository](https://github.com/titoBouzout/Dictionaries)